Holiday Observance

 Thanksgiving – Each Grammar School class may celebrate the time for giving thanks with a finger-food lunch provided by class parents.
 Teachers plan a writing or art activity that expresses a student’s thankfulness to God.

 Christmas – The Geneva community rejoices and gives thanks in the incarnation of Christ during the Christmas season, as we should throughout the year.
-Each class may have a party.
+Each class may have a celebration.
 The school also celebrates with a school-wide program listed on the school calendar.

 Easter – As with Christmas, it is appropriate to remember an aspect of God’s grace during a special time of the year.
 Therefore, during Easter season, the truths of Jesus’ death and resurrection for the salvation of His people are taught.
 The school celebrates as a community with a traditional Flowering of the Cross assembly during Holy Week.
 We observe Good Friday and Easter Monday as school holidays.